Jeevesh28/Song-Popularity-Predictor/README.md

 4. Low
 5. Very Low

-For each category their is an initial bid price (royalties to be paid) and expected revenue collection (in 10k $) as follows:
+For each category there is an initial bid price (royalties to be paid) and expected revenue collection (in 10k $) as follows:
 | Popularity  | Bid Price | Expected Revenue |
 | ----------- | --------- | ---------------- |
 | Very High   | 5         | 10               |